HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Additional Results

 \subsection{Additional Visualizations of Global Forecasting}

-In this section, we present the global ocean forecast results of our HybridOM.
-Figures \ref{fig:for_00} through \ref{fig:for_70} display the forecasted fields side-by-side with the ground truth (GLO12 analysis) at varying lead times.
+In this section, we present a representative global ocean forecasting visualization.
+Figure \ref{fig:for_00} displays the forecasted fields side-by-side with the ground truth (GLO12 analysis) for a rollout initialized on January 1, 2024.
 For better visualization and to highlight the dynamic evolution, the initial conditions have been subtracted from all displayed results.
 The close agreement between the forecast and the analysis data highlights the model's strong predictive skill in capturing both large-scale circulation patterns and local anomalies.